 An on-site staff and visitor parking lot would be constructed at the south and east portions end of the site and would be accessed from one driveway on S Columbian Way; school-bus load/unload would be accommodated within this lot.
 Family-vehicle load/unload would be relocated to the west of the site in a new on-site one-way loop (entry at the south, exit to the north).
 The site frontage along the east side of 16th Avenue S would be reconstructed with curb, gutter, and sidewalk.
 The curb-side parallel on-street parking would be designated for school-load only during morning arrival and afternoon dismissal periods.
-Automobile parking for 72 vehicles would be provided on site for regular school-day use; the on-site family-vehicle load/unload area could be used for parking during the school day.
+Automobile parking for 72 vehicles would be used for parking during the school day.
 Both the family-vehicle and school-bus load/unload areas could be used for parking on evenings and weekends for events.
 In total, the site would have 97 parking spaces for event conditions (72 spaces in the main lot, 12 spaces in the automobile load/unload area, and 13 spaces in the school-bus load/unload area).
 The proposed replacement school would also have 232 bicycle parking spaces (174 long-term covered and secured spaces and 58 short-term spaces).